gongzhitaao/lifejs/README.md

    ```

    Since this is a wrapped implementation, i.e. the right-most column
-   is adjancent to the left-most one, first row to the last row, we
+   is adjacent to the left-most one, first row to the last row, we
    need to know the size (`width` and `height` field) of the entire
-   canvas where the automata evolves.
+   canvas where the automaton evolves.
 And also the upper-left
-   position to put the init pattern (`startx` and `starty` field).
+   position to put the initial pattern (`startx` and `starty` field).

-3. Init the `life` as:
+3. Initialize the `life` as:

     ```javascript
     var gol = life.wrapped();
     var next = gol.reset(pat, param);
     ```

+    The `.reset` method returns the same structure as `.next` where
+    the `born` field contains all the living cells in the initial
+    pattern, see below.

 4. Get the next generation:
    ```javascript